A Lightbulb Moment, By Temple Kinyon

 I fetch the broom and dustpan and clean up what mess is left after Pippa’s feeding frenzy, dejected the crackers are ruined for me.
-Pippa, however, smiles…wait…it’s actually a smirk of triumph brought on by my ugly loss to something so trite as plastic packaging.
+Pippa, however, smiles…wait…is that a smirk of triumph brought on by my ugly loss to something so trite as plastic packaging?
 I smirk back at her, thinking it’ll make me feel better, but all that accomplishes is nothing.
 She’s a dog with nary a care in the world now that her tummy is full of crackers.

 My stomach growls and finger throbs.
 This must be what Howard Cosell labeled as “the agony of defeat.”